 Everyone is welcome to help out at the cemetery “Wake and Rake” clean-ups that happen each Saturday, with gates opening at 9AM and volunteers welcome at whatever time they may arrive.

-Ghost of Uncle Joe concerts, Oddity Markets, and a showing of the Rocky Horror Picture Show are an October staple (October 15th this year).
-Those Halloween season events have also happened this summer (on June 11th).
-And the Jersey City Movies in the Park series concludes with a showing of Even Mice Belong in Heaven on August 23rd in the cemetery.
+Ghost of Uncle Joe concerts, Oddity Markets, and a showing of the Rocky Horror Picture Show are an October staple.
+Those Halloween season events have also happened during the summer, and there have been community movie screenings held on-site as well.

 The cemetery enjoys membership within the Jersey City Park Coalition and hopes to gain state and national landmark preservation status.
 There is a lot of fun to be had at the cemetery, along with an impressive amount of historical research and physical restoration.
 Cemetery board director Michele Lamonica-Egar urges everyone to come and get involved.
 But, while there, she says, “Please, do not lean on the stones!”